Floki Announces Partnership With OG Esports For Valhalla Metaverse Game

 About OG Esports

 OG Esports is a leading esports organization renowned for its championship-winning teams and unwavering dedication to excellence.
-With teams across multiple disciplines, our ethos centers on our fans and players, prioritizing their experience above all else and pushing the boundaries of competitive gaming, shaping a brighter future for all of esports.
+With teams across multiple disciplines, their ethos centers on their fans and players, prioritizing their experience above all else and pushing the boundaries of competitive gaming, shaping a brighter future for all of esports.

 Socials: Twitter , Facebook , Instagram .